Web Designer or Web Developer: Which Do You Need?

 If you’re a fan of Chip and Joanna (or of Bob Vila, if you’re from my generation), you may be intrigued by the idea of cutting out both the architect and the builder and just constructing your own website.
 To be fair, the modern "low-code, no-code movement" has brought about some site builders and WordPress page builders (such as Elementor, Divi, and Visual Composer) that could make this a viable option if you want to build a very simple website with only basic functionality.

-The main advantage of these website builders is that they allow you to construct a site using pre-made templates and building blocks, without having to do any design work or writing any code.
+The main advantage of these website builders is that they allow you to construct a site using pre-made templates and building blocks without having to do any design work or write any code.
 That sounds appealing, but consider some negative implications that we at Curious Minds have experienced firsthand:

 We often encounter WordPress websites that were created by amateurs.
 These sites “work” but not very well because best practices were not followed when setting up the site in the first place.

 In many cases, these sites have been hacked together, piece by piece, over many years, to the point that even the site’s creator can’t remember how aspects of the site were originally put into place or where to find a specific setting or important feature.

 Frequently, these site owners have installed an inordinate number of plugins, many of which have been abandoned years ago by their developers, are not compatible with modern versions of WordPress, or include frightening security holes that a non-developer isn’t likely to notice.